There are many who are still undecided whether they should take the 2020/21 Philippine Bar Exam this coming November.

 - I mean, in law school, do you go to a finals exam through thunderous cheers and applause?

 - Yep, thought so.
 It is best to keep things quiet as many are concentrating or focusing.

 - Of course, there’s the other side to it who will say that it will give the bar examinees the “confidence” or the “spirit” to take the bar exam.
 Say, whuuut?
 This isn’t a UAAP or an NCAA basketball game, you know.
 Those who say those are the ones who are NOT taking the exam.
 If you look at it from the perspective of the bar examinee, it is a noise, a distraction, or dare I say, a nuisance.

 On the flip side…

 Then, on the flip side, there is Covid-19.

 Well, by then in November 2021, you should already be used to the protocols.
-C’mon guys, it should already be basic to wear your mask and face shield, avoid social distancing, wash your hands frequently, avoid touching your face in public, and so on.
+C’mon guys, it should already be basic to wear your mask and face shield, observe social distancing, wash your hands frequently, avoid touching your face, and so on.

 In addition, you might have gotten your vaccination.
 For sure, there are those who are in the priority list for age or medical reasons.
 By the fourth quarter,and hopefully, the priority list should have reached the general public.